Jeffcw96/blog/content/post/react-apollo-graphql-client/index.md

 ![React application UI](react-application.png)

 #### Objective<a name="introduction-objective"></a>
-As you can see from the image above, we have multiple inputs available in the UI which is representing each attribute of our [USER type](https://jeffdevslife.com/p/understanding-graphql-query-and-mutation-in-apollo-server/#schema-type) defined in last tutorial except the `friends` attribute.
+As you can see from the image above, we have multiple inputs available in the UI which is representing each attribute of our [USER type](https://jeffdevslife.com/p/understanding-graphql-query-and-mutation-in-apollo-server/#schema-type) defined in last tutorial except the `friends` field.

 The objective of this tutorial is to connect the following GraphQL query and mutation from this React application into your GraphQL local server.
 - CREATE USER